Introduction of Dragon1 as BPM Tool

 With BPMN modeling, you can make high-level business models, process models, and other important models.
 With modeling, you only 'catch' what is needed to communicate.
 You do not try to imitate or copy the real world.
 That would make your process model huge and incommunicative.

 Users like to work with common types of processes.
 For example, three standard types of processes are Chain, Business, and Work Processes.
-On the platform, we have prepared these standard types for you, so you can distinguish between these types of processes right away.
+On the platform, we have prepared these standard types for you so you can immediately distinguish between these types of processes.

-Suppose you want to give people access to your process models for viewing or you want to compare process models.
+Suppose you want to give people access to your process models for viewing or comparing process models.
 That can be done easily in BPM Tools such as Dragon1.

 Dragon1 as BPM Tool for BPMN modeling offers the ability to create models, import/export to Visio and Excel, import/export with other BPMN modeling tools via XMI/XML, working with a real repository (Oracle or SQL Server database) for defining and sharing building blocks, and publish them on the internet.